Bolzano - Ferruccio Busoni International Piano Competition

 Finals

-The Glocal Piano Project of the 64th Busoni Competition was held in 12 cities around the world in 2022 in a hybrid format (live and online streaming).
-In 2023 the competition’s final stage will see the invitation to Bolzano of an outstanding group of finalists, performing solo, with the Isidore String Quartet and with the Haydn Orchestra.
+The Glocal Piano Project of the 65th Busoni Competition was held in 12 cities around the world in 2024 in a hybrid format (live and online streaming).
+In 2025 the competition’s final stage will see the invitation to Bolzano of an outstanding group of finalists, performing solo, with the Simply Quartet and with the Haydn Orchestra.
+The competition is firmly against any nationalist appropriation or political propaganda and instead promotes an understanding of musicians as Weltbürger, independent transnational citizens, in the spirit of its namesake Ferruccio Busoni.

 Contact